marmelab/react-admin/docs/CreateEdit.md

 ### Actions

-You can replace the list of default actions by your own element using the `actions` prop:
+You can replace the list of default actions by your own component using the `actions` prop:

 ```jsx
 import Button from '@material-ui/core/Button';